 As a result of its coastal location, Washington State is a major hotbed of sex trafficking – particularly along the I-5 corridor.
 Victims may be trafficked into the U.S. from overseas and forced to labor or be prostituted through violence, threats and coercion.
 Or, they are increasingly U.S. citizens lured into a lifestyle from which escape can be impossible without outside intervention.

-Washington Engage is unique in that we approach anti-human trafficking efforts through legislative advocacy, professional engagement and community grassroots partnerships – a symbiotic relationship that sustains and informs our work at multiple levels.
+Washington Engage aims to prevent human trafficking in Washington State by equipping the vulnerable and engaging communities.
+We approach anti-human trafficking efforts through legislative advocacy, professional engagement, primary prevention and community grassroots partnerships – a symbiotic relationship that sustains and informs our work at multiple levels.
 Our policy initiatives, innovative programs and community Coalitions Against Trafficking are integral to creating sustainable and permanent change in Washington State.

 Please take a moment to learn more about our work.